Here’s the deal… Canna Lily Care is easy!

-For severe winter conditions, simply move specimens to a warmer environment.
-Remove the extra foliage, stems, make the soil dry and remove surplus soil and store the plants in a frost free place.
+For severe winter conditions, move specimens to a warmer environment.
+Remove the extra foliage stems, dry the soil, remove surplus soil, and store the plants in a frost-free place.

-The plants can be planted in a warmer condition and watered as required.
+The plants can be planted in warmer conditions and watered as required.
 This is called winterization and is the best winter care for canna lilies.

 In winter, do not keep plants dry or saturated with water.
 Both conditions cause them to wither in autumn.
-Just enough water, fertilizer, sunlight are best to keep plants healthy.
+Just enough water, organic fertilizer, and sunlight are best to keep plants healthy.

 Years ago, many houses were large with spacious lawns.
 Tall cannas were a popular item and widely used in garden landscaping.
 As houses and lawns diminished in size, giant canna plants, with their large foliage and massive flower clusters, gradually disappeared from the scene.

-New canna flower colors are brighter and more beautiful than those of the old taller varieties.
+New canna flower colors are brighter and more beautiful than those of the old, taller canna lily varieties.
 And there are many pastel tints that blend well with any background.
 The dark green or bronze foliage, with each plant producing several unbranched, stately stalks shooting up from a single rootstock.

 Uses For Dwarf Cannas

-Plant several red canna lily beside a white garden gate to add a splash of color all summer.
+Plant several red canna lilies beside a white garden gate to add a splash of color all summer.

-On either side of the borders, plant them to frame the plantings as well as within the borders themselves, to provide accents.
+On either side of the borders, plant them to frame the plantings and within the borders themselves to provide accents.

 Plant a few along a white garden fence as a background for low-growing annuals such as petunias, and set others out in front of evergreen plantings to add color.

-Fill each pot two-thirds full of sandy soil.
-Lay the bulbs down flat with the eyes pointing upward, then cover it with 1 inch of soil.
+Fill each pot with two-thirds full of sandy soil.
+Lay the bulbs or rhizomes down flat with the eyes pointing upward, then cover it with 1″ inch of soil.
 Keep the soil moderately moist at all times.

-Cannas are tropical and subtropical plants and must have a constant warmth to produce growth.
-Keep temperatures around 70° night and day until sprouts develop.
+Cannas are tropical and subtropical plants and want warm soil temperatures.
+They need constant warmth to produce healthy lily growth.
+Keep temperatures around 70° degrees Fahrenheit night and day until sprouts develop.

-Leave as much of the fleshy division with each shoot as possible and take care not to harm the small roots already formed.
+Leave as much of the fleshy rhizome with each shoot as possible, and do not harm the small lily roots already formed.

-Starting canna early indoors does provide an advantage, but is not required.
-Plant unsprouted divisions in their permanent location outdoors as soon as the weather warms up.
+Starting canna early indoors does provide an advantage, but it is not required.
+Plant unsprouted divisions in their permanent location outdoors as soon as the soil has warmed up.
 These will bloom by midsummer or earlier, depending upon variety.

 Preparing Outdoor Beds

 Prepare the outdoor beds well in advance of planting time.
-This allows the organic matter, lime, or commercial fertilizers time to broke down from the soil bacteria, and converted into food for the plants.
+This allows the organic matter, lime, or commercial fertilizers time to break down from the soil bacteria and be converted into food for the plants.

 If you do not have any organic matter on hand, you can use dehydrated cow manure with a 5-10-10 commercial fertilizer.
 Use this mixture only in the holes where the divisions, or plants, are placed.

-After all plants sprout, top-dress the entire bed with this same mixture to help produce robust plants with plenty of bloom.
+After all, plants sprout and top-dress the entire bed with this same mixture to help produce robust plants with plenty of bloom.

-If you have established shoots growing in the house or in the cold-frame, harden them off by gradually placing them in the open by day and bringing them in again on cool nights.
+If you have established shoots growing in the house or in containers outdoors in the cold frame, harden them off by gradually placing them in the open by day and bringing them in again on cool nights.